Nik74/AutoHome/README.md

 13. In the "Payments" module, when creating a payment, you need to write a fractional number separated by a dot;
 14. In the "Payments" module, payments with the "Moved funds" category are not changed.

+v1.4.1: Removed the Brand Model module, and removed the Open Card button in the Clients and Goods modules.

 v1.4: Added the "Payments" module; create payments;printing of the cash receipt order.